chuckstack/chuckstack.github.io/src-ls/tool-linux.md

 The chuck-stack standardizes on two distributions of Linux:

-- Debian - general purpose Linux distribution
+- Debian
-- NixOS - declarative and composable architecture
+- NixOS

-It is worth mentioning that Nix is both an OS (NixOS) and a package manager (similar to Debian's apt).
-We make use of the Nix package manager on Debian as well.
-Said another way, it is common for us to install the Nix package manager on Debian servers and desktops.
+### Debian

+[Debian](https://www.debian.org/) is a general purpose Linux distribution.
+It has been around for a long time.
+It is community driven.
+It works great on the server and the desktop.
+It is a cornerstone for the Linux community.

+### Nix

+[Nix](https://nixos.org/) is a package manager that also became a Linux distribution (NixOS).
+Its most remarkable feature is the ability to create reproducible builds and deploy reproducible environments through its declarative language.

+The chuck-stack uses Nix in two ways:

+1. Server deployment: easily create servers by simply copying and combining nix configuration files.
+We run NixOS on servers.
+2. User profile: easily prescribe and deploy tools to each user's environment based on the role they are fulfilling.
+We use Nix-shell to support user profiles.

 ## Linux Desktop

 The chuck-stack standardizes on two Linux desktops:

+- PopOS Shell
+- Gnome

+### PopOS Shell

-- PopOS - we are most excited about PopOS, and we have used it for more than 2 year; however, it is currently in transition from gnome-based to an independent, pure-rust desktop.
-Because of this transition and the instability it creates, we also support Gnome.
+We are most excited about the [PopOS shell desktop](https://github.com/pop-os/shell), and we have used it for more than 2 year; however, it is currently in transition from gnome-based to an independent, pure-rust desktop.
+Because of this transition and the instability the transition creates, we also support Gnome.

+### Gnome

-- Gnome - a good and well understood Linux desktop.
+Gnome is a good and well understood Linux desktop.